FraunhoferIOSB/camera_aravis2/README.md

     - `Height`* (Int): Height of the image provided by the device (in pixels).
     - `OffsetX`* (Int): Horizontal offset from the origin to the region of interest (in pixels).
     - `OffsetY`* (Int): Vertical offset from the origin to the region of interest (in pixels).
-    - `END` (List): Additional GenICam parameters that are not be set at the end of the 'ImageFormatControl' section.
+    - `END` (List): Additional GenICam parameters that are to be set at the end of the 'ImageFormatControl' section.
 Nested parameter list is evaluated in alphabetical order.
 - `AcquisitionControl`
-    - `BEGIN` (List): Additional GenICam parameters that are not be set at the beginning of the 'AcquisitionControl' section.
+    - `BEGIN` (List): Additional GenICam parameters that are to be set at the beginning of the 'AcquisitionControl' section.
 Nested parameter list is evaluated in alphabetical order.
     - `AcquisitionMode`* (String): Sets the acquisition mode of the device.
 Values possible: 'SingleFrame', 'MultiFrame', or 'Continuous'.
     - `AcquisitionFrameCount`* (Int): Number of frames to acquire in MultiFrame Acquisition mode.
 Only evaluated if 'AcquisitionMode' is 'MultiFrame'.
     - `ExposureMode`* (String): Sets the operation mode of the Exposure.
 Values possible: 'Off', 'Timed', 'TriggerWidth', or 'TriggerControlled'.